awsdocs/aws-private-ca-user-guide/doc_source/security-iam.md

   }
   ```

-### Customer Managed Policies<a name="auth-CustManagedPolicies"></a>
+### Customer managed policies<a name="auth-CustManagedPolicies"></a>

 As a best practice, don't use your AWS account root user to interact with AWS, including ACM Private CA\.
 Instead use AWS Identity and Access Management \(IAM\) to create an IAM user, IAM role, or federated user\.
 Create an administrator group and add yourself to it\.
 Then log in as an administrator\.
 Add additional users to the group as needed\.

 Another best practice is to create a customer managed IAM policy that you can assign to users\.
 Customer managed policies are standalone identity\-based policies that you create and which you can attach to multiple users, groups, or roles in your AWS account\.
 Such a policy restricts users to performing only the ACM Private CA actions that you specify\.

 The following example [customer\-managed policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#create-managed-policy-console) allows a user to create a CA audit report\.
 This is an example only\.
 You can choose any ACM Private CA operations that you want\.
-For more examples, see [Inline Policies](#auth-InlinePolicies)\.
+For more examples, see [Inline policies](#auth-InlinePolicies)\.

 **To create a customer managed policy**